murugaratham/react-mirror/README.md

 ```

 ### More info
+#### To-do
+- ~~Make browserify "watch" source changes whenever i save~~
+- ~~Writing a simple server using node (because openweathermap doesn't support https for free accounts and running annyang on http [sucks](https://github.com/TalAter/annyang))~~
+- ~~Updating npm run script for people that just want to use http instead of https (caveat: annyang on http is slower and more problematic, if you want a performant smart mirror, please create a self-signed cert or buy a commercial one :)~~
+- Fetching RSS feeds (news, stock, etc)
+- Using localstorage to "remember" my name
+- Beautify the screen
+- Add more commands and integration with Annyang
+- Customize SpeechSynthesisUtterance to have a nicer voice

 #### ~~Why i use node.js?~~
 ~~Because i am lazy to reference other projects manually in `<script>` tags, and it's time for me to use some frontend dependency management tools.
 Just fill up `package.json` run `npm install` and all your dependencies are loaded, what more can i ask for?~~
 #### ~~Why is there a need for python to host the server then?~~